time9683/node.js-crawler/README.md

 ### Running the Application

-1. Start the development server:
+1. Start the development server and initialize the database:
     ```sh
     pnpm run dev
     ```